clawpack/adjoint/examples/README.md

 ## Computational Experiments for Use of the Adjoint Method in Adaptive Mesh Refinement

-This is the code to supplement the paper: "Adjoint Methods for Guiding Adaptive Mesh Refinement."
-The paper presents a method for identifying and refining the computational grid only in regions that will influence a given target area in a specified time range.
+This code implements a method for identifying and refining the computational grid only in regions that will influence a given target area in a specified time range.

 The goal is to continue adding other examples using the adjoint method to guide adaptive mesh refinement to this repository.

+The code in the repository **method-sw-paper** supplements the paper: "Adjoint Methods for Guiding Adaptive Mesh Refinement in Tsumani Modeling."

 The code is designed to work with the Clawpack 5 software.
 For more information visit [the Clawpack webpage](http://www.clawpack.org/ ).